 Afghanistan earthquake

-As our chart shows, earthquakes are not unknown to the region.
+As the following chart shows, major earthquakes are not unknown to the region.
 This is because the country sits at the meeting point of the Arabian, Indian and Eurasian tectonic plates.
-As the plates move past each other, friction can build up, and when it becomes too great, jolts and causes the earth to move.
-The proximity of the earthquake’s epicenter to towns and cities, impacts the scale of damage and death rate.
-Tuesday’s earthquake was near the southeastern city of Khost, in a mountainous and fairly remote region.
-According to officials, the terrain and weather have hampered rescue efforts.
+As the plates move past each other, friction can build up, eventually jolting and causing the earth to move.

 Description

-This chart shows the deadliest earthquakes in Afghanistan between 1991 - 2022.
+This chart shows the deadliest earthquakes in Afghanistan from 1991 to 2025.

 Download Chart